opengauss-mirror/docs/content/docs-lite/en/docs/DataBaseReference/statement-behavior.md

 This parameter is a  **USERSET**  parameter.
 Set it based on instructions provided in  [Table 2](../DatabaseAdministrationGuide/resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t290c8f15953843db8d8e53d867cd893d).

 **Value range**: an integer.
 The minimum value is 64 and the maximum value is INT\_MAX.
-The default unit is KB.
+The default unit is kB.

 **Default value**:  **4 MB**